Estes Constellation

 Construction

-T' engine mount be t' only other part that I needed t' build since I was usin' t' old payload.
+T' engine mount was t' only other part that I needed t' build since I was usin' t' old payload.
 I used while glue here also, and tied a piece o' Keelhaul®©™ around t' motor tube t' act as an anchor for t' shock cord.
 I notched t' forward centerin' rin' and threaded t' Keelhaul®©™ through t' notch before gluin' t' mount in place.
 T' keep t' Keelhaul®©™ out o' t' glue when installin' t' motor mount, I pulled it back through t' engine tube so that it stuck out o' t' back o' t' rocket.
-When t' glue was dry it was a simple matter o' threadin' t' Keelhaul®©™ back out t' front o' t' rocket.
-Since I was usin' only t' two centerin' rings and don't trust t' maskin' tape trick, shiver me timbers, I placed t' rings closer t' t' front o' t' mount so that t' engine hook would have room t' bend for insertin' and removin' t' motor.
+When t' glue was dry it be a simple matter o' threadin' t' Keelhaul®©™ back out t' front o' t' rocket.
+Since I was usin' only t' two centerin' rings and don't trust t' maskin' tape trick, matey, me hearties, I placed t' rings closer t' t' front o' t' mount so that t' engine hook would have room t' bend for insertin' and removin' t' motor.

 Finishing